pepegar/mu-workshop/README.md

 We are going to start on the `server-process` module (realize that `server-common` just contains some common utils and models).
 As we explained before, we are going to implement the service generated from the protocol in this module .

+The logic we want for our server is the following:

+- If the person exists in our storage, return it.
+- If it doesn't return an error.
+- If a person is twice in the storage, return an error with an appropriate message.
+- If a request comes with an empty name, return an empty person.

 Once we have implemented our service logic, it's time to create the `server` app itself.